Getting Started - The Role of the Primary Care Network Manager

 Along with the intel provided by your PCN colleagues, this repository of resources and the following prompts will lead you to start building your operating structure, that will incorporate:

 The contact details of each practice and the mobile number(s) of your Clinical Director

 The specifications coming online soon

 The network roles that are in place: Who are they?
 Where do they work?
 Who do they report to?
 What are they currently focusing on?
 What HR structure is in place?

 The contact details to neighbouring PCN managers

-Please note this guide is not conclusive, as the environment is ever evolving, however, this should allow new network managers to hit the ground running!
+Please note this guide is not conclusive, as the environment is ever evolving, however, this should allow new network managers to get a head start.

 Tara has an MBA in Healthcare Leadership and Management, is published in the London Journal of Primary Care, is the author of over 180 blogs also hosts The Business of Healthcare Podcast.

 Find out more about THC Primary Care at www.thcprimarycare.co.uk